-Everyone loves seeing wildlife from the car.
-Bears in Alaska, bison in Yellowstone.
-The potential to experience wildlife is what draws people to these destinations year after year.
+Everyone loves seeing wildlife from the car: bears and moose in Alaska, bison in Yellowstone.
+The potential to experience wildlife is often what draws people to these destinations year after year.
 But what about encountering wildlife on the trail?
 For some, this is what lures people into the backcountry.
-For others, the fear of encountering wildlife while hiking, like bears and snakes, stops us at the pavement.
+For others, the fear of encountering wildlife while hiking is a common outdoor fear that stops us at the pavement.

 Basic Wildlife Safety Tips

 - Most wildlife naturally wants to avoid humans.

 - If you come across wildlife, remain calm.